How to Create a Budget Binder

 The main difference between a budget binder that works and one that doesn’t is actually sitting down on a regular (ideally weekly) basis to add receipts and bills and log spending.

-Regularly checking in with your binder also enables you to see how you are doing with your spending so far that month–and if you need to make any tweaks so that you are able to pay all your bills and also put money away into saving for your goals.
+Regularly checking in with your binder also enables you to see how you are doing with your spending so far that month.
+This also allows you to make any tweaks so that you are able to pay all your bills and also put money away into saving for your goals.

 The Takeaway